xrjvn/cp317a-group25-carrentalsystem/docs/sprint03.md

 ## **Connor Davison – UI-7 UI Cleanup & Layout Improvements**
 ### **Overview**
 Added a checkout page where reservations are only confirmed under newly added checkout page.
 Updated the reservations page to prompt users to log in or sign up if they aren’t.
 Added a small graph that shows how much the user is spenidng on which car.
 Could be implemented for how much the user has spent overall for their past completed cars.
-Added a sign out button to remove the current user from local stroage
+Added a sign out button to remove the current user from local stroage.
+Added an autofill feature that reads the currentuser from local storage and autofills the name and email if a user is logged in.
+Added autofill dates from the search page so that the pickup and return dates are passed over.
+Added an overlap detection for dates so that if the same car is booked during the same time as another person it makes u choose a different date.

 ### **Files Modified**
  `/src/app/reservations/page.tsx`